gopichandu-tech/Shopy_E_Commerce/README.md

 - **Wireframing and Design:** Before diving into code, I created wireframes and design mockups to visualize the website's layout and user interface.
 This step allowed me to plan the user experience and overall design.

 - **Component Architecture:** I structured the project using a component-based architecture.
-Each major feature, such as product listing, cart management, and checkout, was designed as a separate React component for modularity and maintainability and more others.
+Each major feature, such as product listing, cart management, and checkout, productDisplay etc. 16 main folders are made to build the code and other addtional 7 folders are made for hilding the assets like images.
+Check the folder structure provided in the screenshots section this project  was designed as a separate React component for modularity and maintainability and more others.

 - **Data Management:** To handle product data, I fetched information from the Fake Store API and stored it in state variables using React's useState and useEffect hooks.
 This allowed me to display product information dynamically.